 A crucial part of fire safety is the fire risk assessment, which is designed to flag up potential hazards and help you to eliminate them through implementing fire safety measures.
-TutorCare offer a BSC award in Fire Risk Assessment training course online.
+TutorCare offers a BSC Award in Fire Risk Assessment training course.

 One of the first things you are required to do when you (or an appointed consultant) conduct a fire risk assessment is to assess who is most at risk from fire.
 In a normal business, i.e. an office, the people most at risk would be children, elderly or disabled people, those who work in isolated areas or close to fire hazards.